ken349/btk_callback/README.md

 In VS Code (or IDE of your choice), run `npm install`

+For the data set column name i.e deposit date and mpesa code rename to deposit_date and mpesa_code

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.